mossgreen/mossgreen.github.io/_posts/2018-11-09-Spring-Certification-Spring-Data-Management.md

     ```

 See "Spring in Action" 4th, 11.2.

+JPA has two annotations to obtain container‐managed `EntityManagerFactory` or `EntityManager` instances within Java EE environments.

+1. The `@PersistenceUnit` annotation expresses a dependency on an `EntityManagerFactory`, 2. `@PersistenceContext` expresses a dependency on a containermanaged `EntityManager` instance.

+- You need to configure: `PersistenceAnnotationBeanPostProcessor` or xml to enalbe
+- Both @PersistenceContext and @PersistenceUnit annotations can be used at either the **field** or **method** level.
+- Visibility of those fields and methods doesn’t matter.

 ## What is the idea behind an ORM?
 What are benefits/disadvantages or ORM?